 Children in grade 2: Children are prepared to celebrate their First Reconciliation during Faith Formation classes.

 Children in grade 3 and older: Children who desire to to make their First Reconciliation should be enrolled in faith formation and will be prepared separately.

-Confession Times: During the pandemic, confession will be held outside.
-First Saturday of the month at Holy Cross Chapel from 3:45-4:15 pm; 2nd Wednesday at Our Lady of the Lakes, Random Lake Chapel from 5-6 pm (starting in August); Monday at St. Rose Chapel in Fredonia 30 minutes prior to the 5:30 pm Mass, or by contacting Fr.
+Confession Times: First Saturday of the month at Holy Cross Chapel from 3:45-4:15 pm; 2nd Wednesday at Our Lady of the Lakes, Random Lake Chapel from 5-6 pm (starting in August); Monday at St. Rose Chapel in Fredonia 30 minutes prior to the 5:30 pm Mass, or by contacting Fr.
 Gideon.
 For Reconciliation opportunities outside of the regular schedule, please contact the Parish Office or see our bulletin.